St. Mary's College of Meycauayan: History

 On July 15, 1998, the Bachelor of Science in Accountancy (BSA) was granted Government Recognition.
 The BSC major in Accounting was phased out as mandated by the Department of Education, Culture and Sports (DECS).

 In answer to the growing population of the college department and the opening of the Hotel and Restaurant Management (HRM) / Tourism Programs, a five-storey building was erected and finished in 1998.
-This new edifice houses the laboratory facilities for the new programs as well as computer laboratory and classrooms for exclusive use of the college students.
+This new edifice houses the laboratory facilities for the new programs as well as a computer laboratory and classrooms for the exclusive use of the college students.

 In School Year 1997–1998, SMCM started its PAASCU Accreditation venture, PAASCU orientation was given to the three (3) levels: Grade School, High School, and College but only the Grade School took the initial steps towards accreditation by conducting self-survey activities.
-The other two (2) levels had to defer the self-survey activities since there was need for more concerted effort to strengthen some areas.
+The other two (2) levels had to defer the self-survey activities since there was a need for a more concerted effort to strengthen some areas.
 On May 4, 2001, the grade school acquired Level I PAASCU Accreditation for 3 years by passing the first formal PAASCU Visit.

 Facilities were improved to support the standardization program of the school.
-This started with the air- conditioning of the faculty rooms of high school and grade school departments, renovation of the Science and Technology Home Economics (THE) laboratories, clinic, canteen, and the sewerage system.
+This started with the air- air-conditioning of the faculty rooms of high school and grade school departments, renovation of the Science and Technology Home Economics (THE) laboratories, clinic, canteen, and the sewerage system.

-The year 2000 marked the issuance of Government Recognitions to two (2) college courses: Bachelor of Science in Hotel and Restaurant Management (BSHRM) and Bachelor of Science in Tourism (BST).
-In the same year the speech laboratories were installed for every department to respond to students’ needs to upgrade communication skills.
+The year 2000 marked the issuance of Government Recognition to two (2) college courses: Bachelor of Science in Hotel and Restaurant Management (BSHRM) and Bachelor of Science in Tourism (BST).
+In the same year, speech laboratories were installed for every department to respond to students’ needs to upgrade communication skills.
 The secretariat as well as the registrar and cashier's offices were made fully air-conditioned.
-A new building was also constructed to house the Information Technology Education Center (ITEC) and other offices such as: Social Action Center, PMT office, Coordinator of Discipline office, cooking and sewing laboratories as well as the carpentry shop of the high school department.
-Likewise, lockers for individual students and drinking fountains were provided thus, contributing in making SMCM a more conducive place for learning.
+A new building was also constructed to house the Information Technology Education Center (ITEC) and other offices such as the Social Action Center, PMT office, Coordinator of Discipline office, cooking and sewing laboratories as well as the carpentry shop of the high school department.
+Likewise, lockers for individual students and drinking fountains were provided thus, contributing to making SMCM a more conducive place for learning.

-In June 2002, the Commission on Higher Education (CHED) granted Government Permit to the college department to operate the first year Information Technology Education (ITE).
+In June 2002, the Commission on Higher Education (CHED) granted a Government Permit to the college department to operate the first year of Information Technology Education (ITE).
 Government Recognitions for these courses were awarded to SMCM on February 15, 2005.